 The Savannah Challenger brings some of the world’s finest talents to our city.
 Challenger Tournaments are held for ATP players with a world ranking between 40-200.
 Participants are usually full-time tour players who play in Challenger Tournaments to improve their rankings and advance to Grand Slam events.
 Points earned during the Savannah Challenger count toward the USTA wildcard entry into the 2013 French Open.
 Graduates of the Challenger circuit include James Blake, Andre Agassi, John Isner, Andy Murray, Andy Roddick, Mardy Fish and the Bryan Brothers.
-The 2012 Savannah Challenger features a qualifying event, a main draw singles and a main draw doubles.
-In 2012, the Challenger attracted players from 13 countries.
-Additionally, 66% of the Savannah Challenger participants went on to play in the Grand Slam events that followed: the French Open, Wimbledon and the US Open.
-The tournament week features a Kids’ Day with free clinics and the opportunity to meet a tournament player.
+Additionally, over 65% of the Savannah Challenger participants went on to play in the Grand Slam events that followed: the French Open, Wimbledon and the US Open.
+The tournament week features a Kids’ Day with free clinics, Ladies Day and the opportunity to watch and meet tournament players.
 There are numerous promotional and retail opportunities for sponsors.

 In 2012, footage of Brian Baker, the Savannah Challenger Singles Champion, playing in Savannah was showcased on national media outlets, including ESPN, CBS Morning Show and The Tennis Channel.
 Baker’s performance in Savannah was one of the first in a string of wins as he made an incredible comeback from six years of injuries.
 He also made strong showings in subsequent tournaments, including making the final round of 16 players at Wimbledon.
 Players like Baker help coverage and mention of the Savannah Challenger continue long after the final match.